-A QuickBooks ProAdvisor is a bookkeeper, accountant, or CPA who has proven to be proficient in one or more QuickBooks products by passing an exam that is administered by Intuit (the creators of QuickBooks).
-To maintain certification, the ProAdvisor must recertify every two years by taking the latest exam.
+A QuickBooks ProAdvisor is a bookkeeper, accountant, or CPA who has passed one or more exams administered by Intuit (the creators of QuickBooks).
+These exams show that the ProAdvisor is proficient in one or more QuickBooks products.
+To maintain certification, the ProAdvisor must recertify every year by taking the latest exam.

 - Property Management